beakerbrowser/beaker.dev/content/docs/tutorials/cms-frontend.md

 [In the self-modifying site tutorial](../self-modifying-site), we created a simple self-modifying site.
 While it worked, it didn't have any way to automatically include the editing tools on every page.

 In this tutorial, we're going to use a "Frontend" to create a consistent UI on every page.
-Before we start, [read this documentation on Frontends](https://beaker-browser.gitbook.io/docs/developers/frontends-.ui-folder) to learn the highlevel mechanics we'll be using.
+Before we start, [read this documentation on Frontends](https://beaker-browser.gitbook.io/docs/developers/frontends-.ui-folder) to learn the high-level mechanics we'll be using.

 {{< niceimg img="/tutorials/cms-frontend.gif" >}}